 - Muscle twitching

 Wash the area with salt water.
-Remove any foreign material at the wound site.
-Soak the wound in the hottest water the person can tolerate for 30 to 90 minutes while contacting your local emergency services.
+Remove any foreign material, such as sand or dirt, from around the wound.
+Soak the wound in the hottest water the person can stand for 30 to 90 minutes.

 Before Calling Emergency

 - Time of the sting

 - Location of the sting